Which eligible assets are compatible with comonotonic capital requirements?: Introduction

-To best highlight the message of our paper, we start by introducing the concept of comonotonicity for risk measures in a rather informal way.
-Consider a one-period economy and assume that {\em capital positions}---assets net of liabilities---of financial institutions at the terminal date are represented by random variables belonging to a suitable ordered vector space which, in line with much of the risk measure literature, we take to be the space $L^\infty$ of bounded random variables over a given probability space.
+To highlight the message of our paper, we start by recalling the concept of comonotonic risk measures in a rather informal way.
+Consider a one-period economy and assume that {\em capital positions} --- assets net of liabilities --- of financial institutions at the terminal date are represented by random variables belonging to a suitable ordered vector space which, in line with much of the risk measure literature, we take to be the space $L^\infty$ of essentially bounded random variables (over a given probability space).
 In a capital adequacy context, {\em risk measures} are interpreted as capital requirement rules and are used to determine the amount of capital a company has to hold as a regulatory buffer against unexpected future losses (we use the term ``regulatory'' in a loose sense to encompass any externally or internally imposed requirement).
-Mathematically, a risk measure can be represented by a decreasing map $\rho:L^\infty\to\R$.
+Mathematically, a risk measure can be represented by a map $\rho:L^\infty\to\R$.
+We say that a risk measure $\rho$ is {\em comonotonic} if it is additive on random variables that are {\em comonotone}, i.e.\ random variables that, being increasing functions of a common risk driver, are ``perfectly positively dependent''.
+The main idea behind comonotonic risk measures is that merging two comonotone positions will not result in a diversification benefit and, hence, the amount of risk capital required for the aggregated position should correspond to the sum of the individual capital requirements.
+This interpretation is particularly appealing if one requires $\rho$ to be {\em subadditive} so that the sum of the individual capital requirements always constitutes an upper bound for the capital requirement of a diversified position.
+This is the standard argument put forward in the literature to argue that comonotonicity might be a natural and desirable normative requirement in a capital adequacy framework, see e.g.\ the section on comonotonic risk measures in F\"{o}llmer and Schied~(2011).